 Hands complications show the relative level of a data value compared to a whole by using hands.

-The Galaxy Watch Designer helps you design your own complications.
+Galaxy Watch Studio (formerly Galaxy Watch Designer) helps you design your own complications.
 You can create your own images or set your complication as a button that opens an app.
-Visit to the Galaxy Watch Designer site for more details.
+Visit to the Galaxy Watch Studio site for more details.

 Consider the time display format of a watch face when arranging your complications.
 In analog watch faces, the hour and minute hands keep moving, allowing complications to be placed anywhere on the screen except for the center.
 Layouts for digital watch faces vary, depending where on the watch face the time appears.